Lynnesbian/mstdn-ebooks/README.md

 | Others    | Probably             | No      | No                                                          |

 ## Configuration
 Configuring mstdn-ebooks is accomplished by editing `config.json`.
+If you want to use a different file for configuration, specify it with the `--cfg` argument.
+For example, if you want to use `/home/lynne/c.json` instead, you would run `python3 main.py --cfg /home/lynne/c.json` instead of just `python3 main.py`

 | Setting | Default | Meaning |
 |--------------------|------------------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|